google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 In the `handleGestureMove()` callback we initially check if `rafPending` is false, which indicates if `onAnimFrame()` has been called by `requestAnimationFrame()` since the last move event.
-Since means we only have one `requestAnimationFrame()` waiting to run at any one time.
+This means we only have one `requestAnimationFrame()` waiting to run at any one time.

 When our `onAnimFrame()` callback is executed, we set the transform on any